all-terrain; utility type vehicles

 and How to Apply:

-who live outside the Columbus city limits may apply in
+who live outside the Columbus city limits but within the

 person at the Platte County Sheriff’s Office, 2610 14th

 Street, Columbus, NE, Monday through Friday, 8:00 A.M.